guserav/dotfiles/README.md

 - `android_user`: The user to use to install android-studio.
 (Shouldn't be root)
 - `steam_user`: The user to use to install steam with.
 (Schouldn't be root)

-# Playbooks
+# Tags
+Tags can be specified with the '--tags' option in a comma separated list (e.g. '--tags "base,gui"').

+If you want to exclude default tags use '--skip-tags'.
+For further explanation about tags in ansible please look into the [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html)

+- toolkit:          Everything essential that I need on all systems I am working on longer (this includes systems I don't own so I don't want to clutter them).
+Is by default set.
 - base:             Everything essential that I need on all my systems.
-- only_config_base: The same essential homedir configs but without installing any programs.
-Use this if your distro is not compatible with the installation procedure.
+- only_config:      For every program specified in the roles only the configuration will be linked into home.
+This is indented for all distributions not compatible with the installation procedure.
+Is by default set.
-- laptop:           Basic config for touchpad, wifi and backlight.
+- laptop:           Basic config for touchpad, wifi and backlight. (deprecated but I will maybe use it in the future)
 - gui:              Everything else you would need on a system that is more than a terminal.
-- base_toolkit.yml: Basic tools to work on a server that you don't want to pollute that much
+- deprecated:       Marks plays that are not currently used and thus not maintained.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.